haczqyf/gcn-data-alignment/README.md

 # gcn-data-alignment

-Implementation of data alignment for Graph Convolutional Networks.
+Implementation of data alignment on Graph Convolutional Networks.

 Installation
 ------------